ajeetraina/hellowhale/README.md

 # hellowhale

-This is built for demo purpose.
+This is built for a quick demonstration.

 Pre-requisite